Sirion Acquires AI Pioneer Eigen Technologies to Accelerate Document AI Capabilities.

 Blog

-Digging deep into your loan documents to manage risk in a credit cycle downturn
+Loan documents to manage risk in a credit cycle downturn

 For leveraged loan lenders, now’s the time to dig deep into your leveraged loan documents to mitigate increasing risks.